LIVE CLASSES

 Overall, these lead refills are a great value for anyone who draws regularly.

-Faber-Castell Creative Studio Graphite Sketch Pencil Set – 6 Graphite Pencils (2H, HB, B, 2B, 4B, 6B)
+Graphite Sketch Pencil Set – 6 Graphite Pencils (2H, HB, B, 2B, 4B, 6B)

-A simple sketch set like this is the ultimate gift for your young artist ,especially if they want to improve at shading.
+A simple sketch set like this is the ultimate gift for your young artist, especially if they want to improve at shading.

 Personally, I love the darker leads (4B and up), but 2H can be useful at times too.
 It's fun to let kids experiment with the different types and choose their favorite.